mptsolutions/UntappdPhotos/README.md

 These are the things that haven't been addressed yet.

-* ~~Pull images from an authenticated Untappd account.~~ Untappd won't allow API use with signing a commercial agreement.
+* ~~Pull images from an authenticated Untappd account.~~ Untappd won't allow API use without signing a commercial agreement.

 ## [Very Helpful Example Code](#very-helpful-example-code)